sd-92/sd-92/README.md

-Big fan and for life follower of [Kent C. Dodds](https://kentcdodds.com/) :church:
+Number one fan and for life follower of [Kent C. Dodds](https://kentcdodds.com/) :church: